 WHAT DOES GLUTEN-FREE MEAN?

 Gluten-free means that gluten is not detected in a product, however, the levels of detection are different depending on where you live in the world.
 This difference in international standards has contributed to a lot of the confusion around the definition of ‘gluten-free’ foods.

-In Australia & NZ we have quite strict standards and for a product to be labelled as ‘gluten-free’ this means that no gluten is detected at a level of less than 5ppm.
-In the USA and Europe, their standards are more flexible, where foods that contain less than 20ppm can be labelled as ‘gluten-free’.
+In Australia & NZ we have quite strict standards and for a product to be labelled as ‘gluten-free’ and includes that the product contains ‘no detectable gluten’.
+Current testing methods can only detect as low as 5ppm.
+In the USA and Europe, their standards are more flexible, where foods that contain up to 20ppm of gluten can be labelled as ‘gluten-free’.

 WHAT DOES TESTING AT LESS THAN 5PPM MEAN?

 The quantity of gluten in a product can be expressed scientifically as a certain number of parts of gluten contained in every million parts of the product.
 For example, a product that has no gluten detected at less than 5ppm means that the product has less than 0.0005% gluten content.

 CAN YOU TEST FOR OAT PROTEIN CONTENT?